Reviews You Can Rely On

 Credit: Abriah Wofford

-That being said, the low price evidently entails some downsides.
+That being said, the low price entails some downsides.
 The rubber coating of the Nature DX 8x42 feels lower quality than premium models, and the hinges likewise feel a little less sturdy.
 The glass is of lower quality, so low-light situations yield slightly dim images.
 Considering everything, these gripes are minor, and we would wholeheartedly recommend the Nature DX 8x42 to anyone searching for a budget-friendly pair of binoculars.
 If you're looking to invest in better construction quality without going into the quadruple digits, the Vortex Diamondback HD 8x42 is another option we recommend considering.

 Read more: Celestron Nature DX 8x42 review